-As the population of New Zealand increases traffic on our roads will also increase.
-To maintain a safe transport system and reduce traffic congestion more people will need to use public transport both on the road and by rail.
+As the number of people living in New Zealand increases traffic on our roads will also increase.
+To reduce road traffic more people will need to use public transport both on the road and by rail.

-Automatic train operation (ATO) is a safety enhancement device used to help automate the operations of trains.
-ATO can be used at different levels of automation up to level 4, where the train is automatically controlled without the need for a person to drive it.
-Currently this system is used in many places throughout the world.
-A driver (train operator) remains onboard to limit risks associated with failures or emergencies.
+Automatic train operation (ATO) is a safety device.
+ATO can be used at different levels of automation up to level 4, where a computer controls the train.
+This system is now used in many places across the world.
+A train driver stays onboard to react to any failures or emergencies.

 Self-driving vehicles drive themselves.
-They detect what is around them and navigate by using technology.
+They sense what is around them and use technology to find their way.
 They use sensors and software to control, navigate, and drive the vehicle.
-Self-driving vehicles are controlled by using tools such as:
+Self-driving vehicles use tools such as:

 Transport is mainly powered by the burning of fossil fuels such as petrol and diesel.
-This produces green house gases such as carbon dioxide which contributes to climate change.
-To reduce these carbon emissions people can reduce their use of cars by using public transport and biking or walking instead of driving.
+This produces green house gases such as carbon dioxide.
+Increases in carbon dioxide contribute to climate change.

 The benefits of rail